f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

 >>>
 ```

-The main difference between the two running methods (in our concernings) is that each time we run a process as a script, we load data and we apply transformations from scratch each time.
+The main difference between the two running methods (in our concerning) is that each time we run a process as a script, we load data and we apply transformations from scratch each time.

-If we run the code interactively, al data structures are loaded in memory and thus, we can transform the data from previous step without having to load again.
+If we run the code interactively, all data structures are loaded in memory and thus, we can transform the data from previous step without having to load again.

-### Text editor and Integrated Developement Environments
+### Text editor and Integrated Development Environments
 We will not set preference in coding tools, however let's take a look at the different options:

 * **Terminal text editor:** most of the Operating Systems have several editors that may be used in the terminal itself without the need of an external window. `vi`, `nano`, `emacs` are some examples of the most used editors.
   * Pros: you can find them in almost any Unix-like operating system.
 They can be very useful if you want to make a small script or quick modifications.
 Essential if you do not have a graphical session.
 Really fast editing when you have a good knowledge.
   * Cons: not user friendly.
-They may require some learning before you can use it effecively.
+They may require some learning before you can use it effectively.
 Hard to integrate in productive environments.

 * **Graphical text editor:** these are raw text editors, where you can simply write code and save it. `gedit`, `notepad`, `textedit` are some examples.
-Normally all OS have a default text editor and they may be even cofigurable for programming or scripting.
+Normally all OS have a default text editor and they may be even configurable for programming or scripting.
 Beyond the default text editors we also can find a set of text editors that are specially developed for coding.

 For example:
   * Sublime Text (https://www.sublimehq.com)
   * Atom (https://atom.io/)
   * Visual Studio Code (https://code.visualstudio.com/)

-These enchanced editors may include:
+These enhanced editors may include:
-  * Syntax higlighting
+  * Syntax highlighting
   * Terminal and interpreter integration
   * Source control tools
   * Debugging tools
   * In general a lot of configurable settings

-* **Integrated Developement Environment:** these programs include all the tools for the developement of a software project, ranging from code edition to deployment.
+* **Integrated Development Environment:** these programs include all the tools for the development of a software project, ranging from code edition to deployment.
 They are quite big projects that led to heavy programs.
 Some examples of Python IDEs are:
   * PyCharm (https://www.jetbrains.com/pycharm/)
   * Eclipse (PyDev: https://www.pydev.org/)

-* **Interactive Developement Tools:** we have seen how can we use the Python interpreter to interactively run code.
+* **Interactive Development Tools:** we have seen how can we use the Python interpreter to interactively run code.
 This programming paradigm is very useful when a programmer is developing a Data Centric application.

 The main reason is that, as data is the most important asset, the programmer can run code to transform data, analyze, visualize, whilst maintaining the data into memory.